Campus Center 2nd Floor

 Asian Languages and Cultures

 The Department of Asian Languages and Cultures serves as a home for the study of Asia, both for broad comparative and cultural studies of the history, literature, film, art, music, and society in Asia, and for the more focused study of Japanese or Chinese language and culture.
 The department thus offers an interdisciplinary major and minor in Asian Studies (with a focus on China, Japan, or South Asia), a major and minor in Japanese Language and Culture, and a major and minor in Chinese Language and Culture.
-See the department website at: macalester.edu/asian for more information on the structure of each major and about the faculty and fields of study involved.
+See the department website at: www.macalester.edu/asian for more information on the structure of each major and about the faculty and fields of study involved.

 CHINESE LANGUAGE AND CULTURE

 The department offers both Chinese language and culture courses.
 There are four levels of language instruction offered: first-year, second-year, third-year, and fourth-year.
 Students with prior background in the study of Chinese may be placed in one of these levels based on their performance on a placement test that measures the four skills of speaking, listening, reading and writing.
 The culture courses offered in the department include literature, film, and translation courses.
-See the department website at macalester.edu/asian for information about the courses, faculty, and structure of the major and minor.
+See the department website at www.macalester.edu/asian for information about the courses, faculty, and structure of the major and minor.

 To fulfill the language requirement in Chinese a student must attain proficiency at the level equivalent to the completion of CHIN 204, Second Year Chinese II.
 Students may take the sequence of Chinese courses through CHIN 204 (CHIN 101, 102, 203 and 204) or they may demonstrate that they have achieved equivalent proficiency by earning an appropriate score on a placement test administered by the Asian Languages and Cultures department.
-Students who wish to enroll in a level higher than first-year Chinese I (CHIN 101) should take a placement test to determine the appropriate level.
-Students with prior background in Chinese should proceed to register for the level they think is suitable, and then arrange to take a placement test during orientation (8:00AM on Friday, August 30th in Humanities 111) or during the first week of classes.
+Students who wish to enroll in a level higher than First Year Chinese I (CHIN 101) should take a placement test to determine the appropriate level.
+Students with prior background in Chinese should proceed to register for the level they think is suitable, and then arrange to take a placement test during orientation (8:00AM on Friday, August 29th in Neill Hall 111) or during the first week of classes.
 The results of the placement test may or may not require a move to another class.
 Contact Professor Patricia Anderson for information about the placement test.

 JAPANESE LANGUAGE AND CULTURE

 The department offers both Japanese language and culture courses.
 There are four levels of language instruction offered: first-year, second-year, third-year, and fourth-year.
 Students with prior background in the study of Japanese may be placed in one of these levels based on their performance on a placement test that measures the four skills of speaking, listening, reading and writing.
 The culture courses offered in the department include literature, film, linguistics, and translation courses.
-See the department website at: macalester.edu/asian for information about the courses, faculty, and structure of the major and minor.
+See the department website at: www.macalester.edu/asian for information about the courses, faculty, and structure of the major and minor.

 To fulfill the language requirement in Japanese a student must attain proficiency at the level equivalent to the completion of Japanese 204, Second Year Japanese II.
 Students may take the sequence of Japanese courses through Japanese 204 (Japanese 101, 102, 203 and 204) or they may demonstrate that they have achieved equivalent proficiency by earning an appropriate score on a placement test administered by the Asian Languages and Cultures department.
-Students who wish to enroll in a level higher than first-year Japanese I (Japanese 101) should take a placement test to determine the appropriate level.
-Students with prior background in Japanese should proceed to register for the level they think is suitable, and then arrange to take a placement test during orientation (8:00AM on Friday, August 30th in Humanities 110) or during the first week of classes.
+Students who wish to enroll in a level higher than First Year Japanese I (Japanese 101) should take a placement test to determine the appropriate level.
+Students with prior background in Japanese should proceed to register for the level they think is suitable, and then arrange to take a placement test during orientation (8:00AM on Friday, August 29th in Neill Hall 110) or during the first week of classes.
 The results of the placement test may or may not require a move to another class.
 Contact Professor Satoko Suzuki for information about the placement test.

 If you are considering a major in biology you should take at least one of the four core courses listed below during your first year.
 If you can get into one of the courses during the fall semester, then you can take a second one during spring semester.